-Natural gas has some advantages over other energy sources like coal and nuclear power, which have significant safety, security and environmental issues.
+Natural gas has some advantages over other fossil fuel energy sources, such as coal.
+It's cleaner burning and has a lower carbon footprint.
 However, relying heavily on natural gas is also problematic for several reasons.

 Air pollution and climate change